Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 library combinations:

 * Clang 18.1.2 and newer with ``-stdlib=libc++`` or ``-stdlib=libstdc++``
-* MSVC toolset 14.36 and newer (provided with Visual Studio 17.6 Preview 2 and newer)
+* MSVC toolset 14.36 and newer (provided with Visual Studio 17.6 and newer)
 * GCC 15 and newer

 The :variable:`CMAKE_CXX_COMPILER_IMPORT_STD` variable lists standard levels